Every year, Valentine’s Day rears its daft cherubic mug and whatever your relationship status, you’ll wish it hadn’t.

 What about women?
 Well, if they’re into other women, then the female genitalia thing mentioned above may apply.
 Otherwise, it says here, the element of danger associated with oyster consumption heightens arousal.
 Women eh?

 Either way, it’s not going to shuck itself is it?
 So, go for it, don’t be shy, have an oyster and a pint of porter.

 Salsa Verde and Tortilla Chips with Lagunitas IPA

 This will spice things up.
 Green chilli raises body temperature, swells one’s lips into a tempting pout, releases endorphins through heat yet will reduce wine to ashes with its piquant power.
 A big hitting yet deftly balanced IPA, such as this legendary West Coast IPA from Lagunitas has the body and bitterness to keep things smouldering.

 Quite aside from the sensual red hue and their resemblance to a nice pert behind (without the green stalk and the seeds obviously), strawberries are stacked with zinc and will increase blood flow into those all important areas.

 The Aztecs, meanwhile, claimed chocolate was an aphrodisiac and Montezuma, an Aztec King, insisted on 50 cups of chocolate to satisfy his harem.
 More recently, boffins have proved that chocolate contains phenylethylamine, which stimulates the same hormones as hanky panky.
 It has also been proved, probably, that along with shoes and tittle-tattle, chocolate occupies large portions of a woman’s brain while in men, dark chocolate boosts libido too.

-So, regardless of your sexual persuasion, you should serve an unashamedly indulgent stout, made with chocolate malt and real chocolate, in a champagne flute alongside some seductive strawberries.
+So, regardless of your sexual persuasion, you should serve an unashamedly indulgent porter, made with chocolate malt and real chocolate during maturation, in a champagne flute alongside some seductive strawberries.
 Then, at the very least, some light spooning should occur.